Interruption in online service for recruitment 25 May 02:00–08:00 More information

 Social security coverage for family members

 The term ‘family member’ refers to married spouses and partners who are cohabiting or in a registered partnership.
 Also regarded as family members are children under the age of 18 years (children of one’s own, adopted children or children of one’s spouse or partner if living in the same household).
-Cohabiting partners are regarded as family members if the couple has lived together for at least six months.
+Cohabiting spouses can be considered family members when they have lived together for 6 months.

-Only those family members who were covered under the Finnish social security system on moving from Finland can enjoy continued coverage under the Finnish system while living abroad.
-This rule does not apply to children who are born abroad.
+Only family members who were entitled to social security coverage in Finland already before the move abroad can retain this entitlement during the stay abroad.
+This rule does not concern children who are born abroad.

-Family members who move to an EU or EEA country or Switzerland are usually covered under the Finnish social security system if the person who is the reason for the move abroad is covered under the Finnish social security system.
-However, if you start working, your social security coverage is determined on the basis of your employment and you can thus not qualify for social security coverage in the capacity of family member.
-In such a case, you are usually covered under the social security system of your country of employment if your work meets the minimum requirements regarding the terms of employment.
+Family members who move to an EU or EEA country or Switzerland are usually entitled to social security coverage in Finland if the person whose activity was the reason for the move abroad also is entitled to social security coverage in Finland.
+However, if you start working, your entitlement to social security coverage is determined on the basis of your work and you are thus not entitled to benefits on the basis of being a family member.
+You are then usually entitled to social security coverage in the country of employment if your work meets the minimum requirements regarding the terms of employment.
 If you start working, you must notify Kela about this.

-You may have a primary right to medical treatment and family benefits in the country of employment (other EU or EEA country or Switzerland) even if you are covered under the Finnish social security system during a temporary stay abroad.
+You may have a primary right to medical treatment and family benefits in the country of employment (other EU or EEA country or Switzerland) even if you are entitled to social security coverage in Finland during a temporary stay abroad.
 Always check with Kela and the social insurance institution of your country of employment beforehand which country can pay you these benefits.

 The right of persons who move to some other country than an EU or EEA country or Switzerland in the capacity of family member to coverage under the Finnish social security system is usually determined on the basis of the duration of the stay abroad.
-If your residence lasts up to one year, you will be covered under the Finnish social security system.
-You can do a little work on a short-term basis without losing your coverage as a family member.
+If your residence abroad lasts less than 6 months, you are entitled to Kela benefits and social security coverage.